Campaigners call for an “end to road violence” after three cyclists, including a 12-year-old boy “killed by motorists” in three weeks in Birmingham

 “We continue to advocate for the Birmingham Transport Plan and have been impressed by future visions, schemes and strategies.
 However, this must rapidly translate to delivery.”

-The issue of the lack of road safety claiming cyclists life in Birmingham came to the head earlier this week when Adam Tranter, the West Midlands' walking and cycling commissioner, published his open letter to the police and local authority, calling for urgent action to “turn the tide on aggressive driving in Birmingham”.
+The issue of the lack of road safety claiming cyclists’ lives in Birmingham came to the head earlier this week when Adam Tranter, the West Midlands' walking and cycling commissioner, published his open letter to the police and local authority, calling for urgent action to “turn the tide on aggressive driving in Birmingham”.

 “We cannot accept this as normal.
 Everyone should feel safe using our roads but through a combination of design, policy and enforcement priorities, this is not the case,” wrote Tranter.